VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter07.md

-# Panel and Its Derived Class
+# Panel and Derived Classes

 ## Brief Introduction of Panel Class Control